niravjdn/the-ultimate-java-cheat-sheet/Competitive-Coding.md

 - Think how would you solve manually
 - Think about hashmap - whether it can be used or not
 - Think of sliding winow in array/string problems
+- If it's square - path -> think about DFS/BFS

 # Java Shortcuts